godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 Making games in Godot feels pretty much the same way.
 Using the engine feels like being in a kitchen.
-In this kitchen, *nodes* are like a refrigerator full of fresh ingredients to cook with.
+In this kitchen, *nodes* are like a refrigerator full of fresh ingredients with which to cook.

 There are many types of nodes.
 Some show images, others play sound, other nodes display 3D models, etc. There are dozens of them.